-Before you purchase any of these SSDs, make sure your computer can actually support them — both in terms of compatibility and physical room in your PC case.
-The last thing you want is to drop some money on a M.2 NVMe SSD, only to learn that your motherboard doesn’t support them.
+Before you grab a new SSD, it’s also helpful to first make sure that your motherboard can actually support them — both in terms of compatibility and physical room in your PC case.
+The last thing you want is to drop a few hundred dollars on an SSD that won’t work or fit in your PC.

 This article has been updated since its original publication.